drupal-graphql/graphql/doc/queries/readme.md

   }
 }

-You can run this query in your browser, via a GET request, after enabling the module.
+You can run the the above query in your browser, via a GET request, after enabling the module.
 Note, if you are logged in already, the query should return a result.
 If you want the anonymous user to run the following query, you will need to enable the `Execute arbitrary GraphQL requests` permission.
+You can also run this query in the GraphiQL browser provided with the module at : `/graphql/explorer`
 ```
 [YOUR DOMAIN]/graphql?query=query{user:currentUserContext{...on%20User{name}}}
 ```